22 gifts to help celebrate the Virgo in your life | CNN Underscored

 Birthdate Candle ($38, originally $48; birthdate.co)

-A candle this personal is sure to pull on a Virgo’s heart strings.
+A candle this personal is sure to pull on a Virgo’s heartstrings.
 Not only are the scents heavenly, but they’ll think of you every time they light it.